 When the Mary's boys took over The Lansdowne, they promised to keep the iconic pub's live music roots intact.
 Well, we reckon they've done more than that—making upstairs at The Lansdowne one of Sydney's most vibing spots to see a gig.
 Throw in a rooftop burger bar pouring natural wine, and well, let's just say you know where to find us on a Friday night.
-During COVID, they've been hosting sit-down dinner gigs (so fancy), but with restrictions easing, we suspect that raucous late-night dance floor might be making a comeback.
+During COVID, they've been hosting sit-down dinner gigs (so fancy), but with restrictions easing, we suspect that raucous late-night dance floor is well overdue for a comeback.

 If your idea of a good night out dancing involves a basement club vibe—look no further than The Imperial in Erskineville.
 This LGBTQIA+ proud mega pub is a spot to watch a dazzling drag show, do a vegan degustation, and yes, hit the damn dance floor like no one's business.
-The basement is basically an underground rave (though COVID restrictions will likely prevent it from being too wild), and the front bar is all cruisy disco beats.
+The basement is basically an underground rave and the front bar is all cruisy disco beats.

 You might know Goros for its 20-person karaoke rooms, $1 dumpling Wednesdays, and retro arcade games, but this Surry Hills spot also packs out its dance floor with hip-hop beats and max vibes on Friday and Saturday nights.
 Kick your night of 90s-era dancing into gear with Goros' signature $10 sake shots, aptly titled "Sake Bangers".